CoffeeSauhl/Certif_MB-910/README.md

 # Notes:
 - SLAs are different to KPIs.
 SLAs are documents that outline the wider service agreements between a service provider and its customers, while KPIs are generally used to measure the performance of companies against their strategic goals.
-- Linnkedin Compain Manager: LinkedIn Campaign is for building and managing ad campaigns in LinkedIn.